 Parents are encouraged to complete an application for meal benefits for their children if they fall within the income guidelines.
 Only one application per family is requested.
 Parents are responsible for all meals until the application is approved.
-You can complete your meal application on line at www.myschoolapps.com or paper applications are available at each school office/cafeteria per request.
+Parents can complete the application on-line at www.myschoolapps.com or paper applications are available by request.